 Some Possible Problems With the Technology

 When the original printer was first announced, there were concerns about the limited types of print media that were available.
 The list of materials is expanding, however.
 They currently include an elastomer.
 Elastomers are elastic polymers, as their name implies.
-The materials that can be used in the printer as of early 2018 include the following:
+The materials that can be used in the printer currently include the following:

 - flexible polyurethane